thu2pham/MobileAppTrending/index.rst

 Renaming and Dropping
 +++++++++++++++++++++++
-As we talked earlier, in order to work with two separate dataset, we need to standardize each of them.
-So we started by renaming those columns that we believe is going to be used for further analysis and getting rid of unnecessary items.
-Zach made his changes directly on his CSV file from Excel while I used Python.
+As we said earlier, in order to work with two separate datasets we needed to standardize each of them; so we started by renaming those columns that we believe is going to be used for further analysis and getting rid of unnecessary items.
+Zach made his changes directly on his CSV file from Excel while Thu used Python in the notebook.
 We did not want to limit our tools when approaching data.
-Note that I dropped some columns and renamed others in the following code.
+Note that Thu dropped some columns and renamed others in the following code.
+Zach deleted 8 columns consisting of “ID”, “Currency”, “Rating_count_ver”, “User_rating_ver”, “sup_device_num”, “ipadSC_url”, “Lang_num”, “vpp_lic”.

 .. code-block:: python